 – Other 4 accounts: Passive (only receive likes, switched to manual operation).

-2. Achieved Cross-Shop Engagement
+2. Realization of Cross-Shop Engagement

 Solution: Extended the format of the environment variable ENGAGEMENT_PERSONA_IDS to persona_id:target_shop_id.
 This allows specifying “this persona uses targets from that shop” using a colon delimiter.